BC Lions: Fading into mediocrity (1988–1992)

 The CFL's competition cap forced the Lions to start the 1988 season with 22 new faces in their lineup, one of which was star quarterback Matt Dunigan, acquired in a trade with Edmonton.
 Despite the large number of new players, the Lions jelled and finished the regular season with a 10–8 record.
 The Lions entered the playoffs with momentum and were touted as Grey Cup favourites.
-The Leos managed hard-earned playoff victories on the road at Saskatchewan, beating the Roughriders, 42–18 in the semi-final, before defeating the Eskimos in the Western Division final at Commonwealth Stadium, 37–19; it marked their first playoff win over the Eskimos in their history.
+The Leos managed hard-earned playoff victories on the road against the Saskatchewan Roughriders, beating them 42–18 in the semi-final, before defeating the Eskimos in the Western Division final at Commonwealth Stadium, 37–19; it marked their first playoff win over the Eskimos in their history.
 That set the stage for the 76th Grey Cup Championship Game against the Blue Bombers, in front of a crowd in excess of 50,000 in unseasonably mild but windy conditions at Ottawa.
 The lead changed hands several times during the hard-fought contest.
 The Leos drove to the Winnipeg seven-yard line in the final minutes only to have Matt Dunigan's pass deflected by two defenders and intercepted to snuff out the drive.
 The Bombers went on to win the Cup, 22–21.

 Buoyed by their Grey Cup appearance the previous season, the Lions entered the 1989 season with much optimism.
 However, the team opened the campaign with a loss to Edmonton in Commonwealth Stadium, followed by three more losses before coach Larry Donovan was fired and replaced by general manager Joe Galat.
 After dropping their fifth straight game to the Eskimos, the Lions put together a four-game winning streak, fuelling playoff hopes.
 The Winnipeg Blue Bombers shattered those hopes in back-to-back games, rolling over the Leos 53–34 in Winnipeg, and then edging the Lions 24–20 in an overtime contest in Vancouver.
 Prior to the Winnipeg home game on September 16, new owner Murray Pezim (who had bought the team from community ownership on September 7) and his minority partners, ex-NFL all-star Mark Gastineau and his wife Brigitte Nielsen were introduced to the home fans.
 The Lions never did get back on track, finishing the year with a disappointing 7–11 record, and missing the playoffs for the first time since 1982.
 Bright spots included running back Darrell Wallace, who won the Western Division's Jackie Parker Trophy as Most Outstanding Rookie (Wallace was second in the CFL in total offensive yardage), and quarterback Matt Dunigan who won the CFL Players Association Outstanding Community Service Award.
 Dunigan was traded (in another seven-to-one trade) to the Toronto Argonauts after the 1989 season ended.